vitorjimenez/vitorjimenez/README.md

-- 👋 Hi, I’m @vitorjimenez
+- 👋 Hi, I’m Vitor!
-- 🌱Currently studying HTML, CSS, JS, MySql and starting with Java!
+- 🌱Currently studying Java/Springboot and Frontend Technologies, as React!
-- 📫 How to reach me Linkedin: https://www.linkedin.com/in/vitorjimenez/
+- 📫 How to reach me: https://www.linkedin.com/in/vitorjimenez/
 - Thanks for your time!